hansliss/tcpproxy/README.md

 - The optional AMQP integration keeps the C proxy dependency-free: all AMQP specifics live in the helper process, which can be swapped by setting `TCPPROXY_AMQP_HELPER`.
+- By default CMake installs the helper under `/usr/local/libexec/tcpproxy` (or the equivalent path for your chosen prefix); running the proxy directly from the build tree should export `TCPPROXY_AMQP_HELPER` so tests can locate the in-tree script.
+- The overall install prefix defaults to `/usr/local`; adjust it via `-DCMAKE_INSTALL_PREFIX=` when configuring if you need a different layout.

+## Authors

+- Hans Liss
+- ChatGPT (observer integration and tooling)